Warzone2053/The_Dominion_Covenant/model_legislation/Foundations of the Criminal Law Act.md

 (5) For the purposes of this section, **"property" includes electronic data, and acts of mischief include the wilful destruction, alteration, or deletion of such data, or the deliberate interference with the lawful access to it.**

 ---
+---
+###### Copyright © 2025 Jadon.M.Banninga.
+All Rights Reserved.

+###### This document is part of the Dominion Covenant project.
+Unauthorized reproduction, distribution, or adaptation of this work is prohibited.